When’s Sex Education season two released on Netflix? Cast, release time and what it’s about

 After the collection ended on a cliffhanger of kinds, viewers are eager to know what’s in retailer Otis and his buddies… however what’s the newest information on new episodes?

-Right here’s all the things we all know to this point about Intercourse Schooling collection two (warning: comprises collection one spoilers)
+Right here’s the whole lot we all know thus far about Intercourse Training collection two (warning: accommodates collection one spoilers)

-Intercourse Schooling will arrive on Netflix within the UK on 17th January, 2020 at 8am UK time – collection star Ncuti Gatwa beforehand advised HEARALPUBLICIST that filming would begin in spring 2019.
+Intercourse Training will arrive on Netflix within the UK on 17th January, 2020 at 8am UK time – collection star Ncuti Gatwa beforehand advised HEARALPUBLICIST that filming would begin in spring 2019.

-Netflix duly confirmed on 1st Might 2019 that filming had begun, posting a video of the solid reuniting for a primary readthrough of season two.
+Netflix duly confirmed on 1st Could 2019 that filming had begun, posting a video of the solid reuniting for a primary readthrough of season two.

-okay it is official, Intercourse Schooling s2 filming has began. here is to extra wanking and extra heartwarming moments in equal measure. pic.twitter.com/0NBdJ57MzP
+okay it is official, Intercourse Training s2 filming has began. this is to extra wanking and extra heartwarming moments in equal measure. pic.twitter.com/0NBdJ57MzP

-Netflix confirmed that season two of Intercourse Schooling has eight extra episodes.
+Netflix confirmed that season two of Intercourse Training has eight extra episodes.

 “The reception to series one has been so exciting,” creator Laurie Nunn defined.
 “Seeing how people across the world have connected to characters that began as ideas in my head is incredible.
 I’m hugely grateful to every person that has taken the time to watch the series, and I can’t wait to continue this amazing journey.”